DRBench: A Realistic Benchmark for Enterprise Deep Research: Introduction

 One promising solution to reducing this human effort is agent-based deep research, which uses autonomous software agents to search, extract, and synthesize information across fragmented sources into an insightful report.
 Recently, LLM-based agents have emerged as promising assistants for deep research.
 Systems such as \textit{Local Deep Researcher}~\citep{learningcircuit_local_deep_research}, \textit{Deep-Searcher}~\citep{zilliz2024deepsearcher}, and \textit{DeepResearcher}~\citep{zheng2025deepresearcher} propose modular agent pipelines that combine retrieval, reasoning, and summarization over documents and web sources.
 Architectures like OpenHands~\citep{openhands2024}, OpenManus~\citep{openmanus2024}, and smolagents~\citep{smolagents2024} extend these capabilities to include collaboration, multi-modal search, and complex tool use in enterprise workflows~\citep{xu2025survey}.
 Despite these advances, evaluating such systems remains an open challenge.

 Most existing benchmarks evaluate narrow aspects such as report factuality~\citep{coelho2025deepresearchgym}, web-only synthesis~\citep{futuresearch2025deepresearchbenchevaluating}, or tabular analytics~\citep{sahu2025insightbench}, but they do not assess whether agents identify the most salient insights, remain faithful to retrieved evidence, or adapt to enterprise contexts.
 To address these limitations, we introduce \method, a benchmark designed to evaluate LLM agents on open-ended, multi-step and long-horizon deep research tasks grounded in realistic enterprise contexts.
-As \cref{fig:env} illustrates, \method~includes a suite of queries grounded in user personas and organizational scenarios, requiring agents to search across real applications such as cloud file storage (Nextcloud), enterprise chat (Mattermost), and user file systems, and to reason over formats like spreadsheets, slide decks, and PDFs.
+As \Cref{fig:env} illustrates, \method~includes a suite of queries grounded in user personas and organizational scenarios, requiring agents to search across real applications such as cloud file storage (Nextcloud), enterprise chat (Mattermost), and user file systems, and to reason over formats like spreadsheets, slide decks, and PDFs.
 Our evaluation framework introduces three scoring axes using LLM-as-a-judge methods inspired by G-Eval~\citep{liu2023geval}: (1) \textit{Insight Recall and Distractor Avoidance}, which together evaluate whether the agent surfaces the most salient injected insights while avoiding distractor content; (2) \textit{Factuality}, which uses a TREC-RAG pipeline~\citep{wang-etal-2024-rear} to verify whether claims are correctly grounded in their cited sources; and (3) \textit{Report Quality}, which measures the coherence, completeness, and overall readability of the synthesized report.
 We conduct a comparative study of agent architectures inspired by recent work \citep{zheng2025deepresearcher, xu2025survey, learningcircuit_local_deep_research, zheng2025deepresearcher}, analyzing how well they perform on \method~ across planning, insight identification, and grounding on facts.
 Our results show that while agents are competent at document retrieval and summarization, they often miss high-value insights, cite irrelevant evidence, or produce incoherent explanations, highlighting the limitations of current architectures and the need for more targeted innovation.